Core Endpoint

 extract object -- Firecrawl-compatible alias wrapper for extraction schema

-llmApiKey string -- Per-request LLM API key
+llmApiKey string -- Per-request LLM API key (BYOK)

-llmProvider string server default anthropic or openai
+llmProvider string server default anthropic, openai, azure, or openai-compatible

 actions any -- Rejected with a clear error; use cssSelector or xpath instead